EricThomson/PySideSummer/README.md

 3. Replace `from PyQt4.QtCore import *`-type imports with `from PySide import QtGui`-type imports.

-4. At least in the first few chapters, we replace 'super' with explicit base class initialization (this is largely a matter of taste).

-5. Replace `Qt.escape()`, which is deprecated, with `xml.sax.saxutils.escape()`.
+4. Replace `Qt.escape()`, which is not used in PySide, with `xml.sax.saxutils.escape()` (see <a href="http://srinikom.github.io/pyside-bz-archive/229.html">http://srinikom.github.io/pyside-bz-archive/229.html</a> ).

-6. When opening files with `codecs` module, change the mode from "wt" to "w".
+5. When opening files with `codecs` module, change the mode from "wt" to "w".

-7. Replace `QtGui.QWorkspace` (deprecated) with `QtGui.QMdiArea.` This entails a great deal of other relatively minor changes (see Chapter 9 texteditor code).
+6. Replace `QtGui.QWorkspace` (deprecated) with `QtGui.QMdiArea.` This entails a great deal of other relatively minor changes (see Chapter 9 texteditor code).

-8. For drawpolygon to work (Chapter 11) change list of numbers to list of QPoints.
+7. For drawpolygon to work (Chapter 11) change list of numbers to list of QPoints.
 For instance, change:
 	drawPolygon(QtGui.QPolygon([x1, y1, x2, y2]))
 to:
     drawPolygon(QtGui.QPolygon([QtCore.QPoint(x1, y1), QtCore.QPoint(x2,y2)]))

-9. Replace deprecated `QMatrix` and `.matrix()` with 'QTransform' and '.transform()` (Chapter 12).
+8. Replace deprecated `QMatrix` and `.matrix()` with 'QTransform' and '.transform()` (Chapter 12).

-10. Replace the single line:
+9. Replace the single line:

           self.assetView.selectionModel().currentRowChanged.connect(self.assetChanged)